rstofi/spacer/README.md

 # SPACER - SimPle job AppliCation trackER

+[!IMPORTANT]
+I **abandoned this project**.
+Maybe only for a while, maybe forever.
+I have been busy and the window of opportunity to write this code closed.
+Now, I have other things in my mind.
+Was a good learning experience, and I want to finis it, but I also **need to learn, when to abandon a project**.
+I guess, this is part of the learning proces...

 `spacer` is a lightweight command-line tool to track your job applications, helping you stay organized and analyze your statistics.

 ## Features